Fatigue

 • Involvement of > 1 organ system (eg, rash plus arthritis)

-• New or different headache or loss of vision, particularly with muscle pains, in an older adult
+• New or different headache or loss of vision, particularly with muscle pains, in an older adult suggestive of polymyalgia rheumatica and/or giant cell arteritis.

 Interpretation of findings

-In the absence of red flag findings, a thorough history, physical examination, and routine laboratory testing (plus tests directed at specific findings—see Interpretation of Selected Findings in Evaluating Fatigue) should suffice for an initial evaluation.
+In the absence of red flag findings, a thorough history, physical examination, and routine laboratory testing (plus tests directed at specific findings—see table Interpretation of Selected Findings in Evaluating Fatigue) should suffice for an initial evaluation.
 If test results are negative, watchful waiting is usually appropriate; if fatigue worsens or other symptoms and signs develop, the patient is reevaluated.

 Several causes can be considered for patients with prolonged or chronic fatigue and selected other common or specific clinical findings.